atul-singh-bs/Channelize-Android/README.md

 # Channelize-Android
  This tutorial will walk you through building a simple Android app with the Channelize integration.

- first, you will need to register on Channelize: https://channelize.io/pricing
+ Firstly, you will need to register on Channelize: https://channelize.io/pricing

- after the successful payment at https://channelize.io/pricing you'll get the "channelize.aar" file that will contains the all messaging other feature of channelize.io.
+ After the successful payment at https://channelize.io/pricing you'll get the "**channelize.aar**" file that will contains the all messaging and other feature of channelize.io.

- 1. After getting the channelize.aar file download it on system.
+ 1. After getting the **channelize.aar** file download it on your system.

- 2. Once get the channelize.aar file, add this file into project.
+ 2. Once get the **channelize.aar** file, add this file into project.
 For that please follow the below steps:
- In android studio Go to File-> Project Structure-> Click + Icon at top left-> Import .jar/.aar package-> Select the channelize.aar file.
+ In android studio Go to File-> Project Structure-> Click + Icon at top left-> Import .jar/.aar package-> Select the **channelize.aar** file.

  3. Add below code in app level build.gradle file:
-Add below code at top:
+ **Add below code at top:**

     apply plugin: 'com.jakewharton.butterknife'

-Add all below dependencies:
+**Add all below dependencies:**

     implementation "com.android.support:appcompat-v7:$supportLibraryVersion"
     implementation "com.android.support:design:$supportLibraryVersion"